joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/01/movies/best-picture-oscar-contenders.html?searchResultPosition=3

 **Oil Producers Face Omicron Uncertainty and Rebellious Customers**\
-`OPEC and Russia want to bolster oil prices after a 10 percent drop last week.
-But they also need to consider the release of oil reserves by the U.S. and other countries.`\
+`OPEC and Russia want to bolster prices after a 10 percent drop last week.
+But they also need to consider the release of reserves by the U.S. and other countries.`\
 https://nytimes.com/2021/12/01/business/oil-opec-omicron-prices.html?searchResultPosition=4

 **Alvin Lucier, Probing Composer of Soundscapes, Is Dead at 91**\